-The current agreed strategy for our core grants programme aims to address the root causes and effects of sexual exploitation; and to support the transition to a low carbon economy and prevent the increasing harmful effects of climate injustice on vulnerable people in the UK.
+The current agreed strategy for our core grants programme aims to address the root causes and effects of sexual exploitation; and to champion environmental recovery and combat climate change and its effects.

 The Samworth Foundation is a pro-active funder.
 The Board considers applications made by the invitation of the Trustees, or the staff of the Foundation, and unsolicited applications will not be considered.